Data Centers in Jebel Ali

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Jebel Ali and the greater Dubai area host a dense ecosystem of over 50 carriers as of September 2025.
-The market offers access to multiple carrier-neutral facilities, ensuring competitive and resilient interconnection options.
+Carrier Density & Carrier Neutrality The Jebel Ali and greater Dubai area features a dense connectivity ecosystem with access to over 30 carriers, as of September 2025.
+The market has multiple carrier-neutral facilities, providing ample choice for network redundancy and competitive pricing for transit and transport services.

 Power Analysis